atrosekta/rust-electrical-wiki/content/utils.md

 - Each floor has 2 inputs, on the right side of each entrance, to call the elevator to that floor.
 - The Maximum height of a single elevator shaft is 6 floors
 - The elevator has an upkeep cost.
-For the first floor, it costs 1 High Quality Metal and 20 Metal Fragments.
-It costs an extra 20 Metal Fragments per floor but at the 4th floor, it costs an extra 1 High Quality Metal.
-1 max height elevator shaft will cost 2 High Quality Metal and 120 Metal Fragments
+For the first floor, it costs 1 HQM and 20 Metal Fragments.
+It costs an extra 20 Metal Fragments per floor but at the 4th floor, it costs an extra 1 HQM.
+  1 max height elevator shaft will cost 2 HQM and 120 Metal Fragments
 - Standing under the carriage as it descends will kill you
 - The Elevator has a travel time of 1.6 seconds per floor.